OrionReed/dom3d/README.md

 </details>

 ## Usage
-- Click the extension icon to toggle 3D DOM view
+Click the extension icon to toggle 3D DOM view or right-click for options.
-- Right-Click for options

 | Option                | Description                                            |
 |-----------------------|--------------------------------------------------------|